"Living with Crohn's and the relationship with my body and weight." - Clara's Story

 Last year, I found myself sick, and it changed me in ways I never anticipated.

 It was my second year at university, and life seemed to be going better than ever.
 I had a tight-knit group of friends, academic success, and for the first time, I felt confident in my body and identity.
 Everything was lining up.
-Exam season loomed, and I began experiencing pain, but as any student will tell you, there’s no time for that.
+Exam season loomed, and I began experiencing symptoms such as pain, but as any student will tell you, there’s no time for that.
 I was bleeding, but like many young women, I shrugged it off believing blood is just part of the routine.
 I was losing weight, but at 22, that seemed like a silver lining rather than a warning sign.

 The feeling that something was wrong pulsed below the surface gently enough that I could redirect the terror into more productive places- namely my neuroscience exam which loomed ever closer.
 The growing terror about my health was redirected into revision, and I pushed through.
 I completed my exams, all while doubled over in pain, shivering in an exam hall that felt unbearably cold to my depleted body.
 The results came in—I had achieved a First!
 I breathed a sigh of relief, convinced that the stress was over, and my body would soon bounce back to its normal cartwheeling base.